jenninglim/recursion-schemes-in-DSL/Report/new_report.md

   fmap (f . g) = fmap f . fmap g
 ```

 Functors are hidden and prevalent in functional programming.
-It captures
+They capture
-the theme of compatibility between categories of data types and allows
+the theme of compatibility between categories of data types and allow
-for function reusability by "promoting" it from type `a -> b` to
+for function reusability by "promoting" them from type `a -> b` to
 `f a -> f b` over the functor instance `f`.
 The functional programmer
 can write their code in whichever category that is most appropriate and
 "lift" it with `fmap` to be applied to a different category.